Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card in the middle represents the mental vision: the object personified and seen through a humanized perspective.
-Oya (Three of Discs): The commencement of business, commercial transactions, or employment.
+Click for DetailsThe card at the upper right of the circle represents the metamorphosis of the spiritual situation, and how your knowledge will evolve.
+Three of Sites (Plateau of Leng): The commencement of business, commercial transactions, or employment.
 The constructive use of creative talents, and the expression of artistry in workmanship.
 Skill and labor turned to the crafting of things of value.
 Using the conventional as a medium for expressing the exceptional, in order to build something of great renown and glory.